 Project Analytics and Data-Driven Decisions

-What do we all want as we think about project analytics to make data-driven decisions?
+What do we all want as we think about managing project analytics to make data-driven decisions?
 We want to deliver great work, on time, on budget.
 We have all seen the cheeky project management meme around the tradeoffs of fast, cheap, and good… pick two.

 While this is a tongue-in-cheek (but accurate) way to say, “you can’t have it all,” it does provide an interesting framework for using project analytics to improve project success.

 Project analytics is the systematic analysis of data to gain insights into how your project is performing.
 This helps you make better decisions about the future of your project, while allowing you to observe patterns, trends, and other relationships that would otherwise lack visibility.

 As we look at this, fast is really time, good is really quality and cheap is really budget.
 Time, quality, and budget are the three keys to measure in project management.